Estimate your stroke recovery prognosis with the NIH Stroke Scale

-The best way to determine your stroke recovery prognosis is by understanding the NIH Stroke Scale (National Institutes of Health Stroke Scale).
+Luckily, there’s a way to estimate the impact and prognosis for your stroke using the NIH Stroke Scale (National Institutes of Health Stroke Scale).

 What Is a Stroke?

-A stroke is a “brain attack” that occurs when the supply of blood in the brain is cut off.
-This can either happen by a clogged artery (ischemic stroke) or a burst artery (hemorrhagic stroke).
+A stroke occurs when the supply of blood in the brain is compromised by a clogged artery (ischemic stroke) or a burst artery (hemorrhagic stroke).

-The area where the stroke occurred will become damaged due to the lack of oxygen.
-This brain damage causes stroke side effects.
-We will discuss the physical side effects in part 2 and the cognitive/emotional side effects in part 3.
+The area where the stroke occurred will become damaged due to the lack of oxygen, causing various stroke side effects.

-Determining the Likely Outcome of Stroke Using the NIH Stroke Scale
+Determining Your Stroke Recovery Prognosis Using the NIH Stroke Scale

 As soon as possible after stroke, a medical professional will assess the impact of the stroke using the NIH Stroke Scale.

-The NIHSS is a neurologic assessment that determines the severity of a stroke.
+The NIH Stroke Scale is a neurologic assessment that determines the severity of a stroke.

 It assesses your bodily functions to determine how much and which part of the brain was damaged and the likelihood of recovery.